mwinters-stuff/pico-sensor-devices/README.md

 * BMP085/BMP180, Temperature and Atmospheric Pressure
 * PCF8591, 8-bit A/D and D/A converter
 * PCF8575, 16 port I/O Expander
+* AT25Cx, EEPROM
+* PCA9548A, I2C Mux

 Feel free to issue PR's with additional devices.

 ## Wire
-All the sensors apart from the DHT22 are I2C sensors, these to be compatible with the arduino sensor code, the wire class provides a compatible interface and is used by the above sensors.
+All the sensors apart from the DHT22 are I2C sensors, most of these are compatible with the arduino sensor code, the wire class provides a compatible interface and is used by the sensors.

 Each sensor class holds its own instance of wire, a "begin" method has been added or modified to pass in the pico i2c device.

+The newer classes just read/write to I2C as the code was written by me and help of copilot.

 ## Using